-Panasonic GX85 versus Canon 5D
+Panasonic GX85 vs Canon 5D

 The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Canon EOS 5D are two digital cameras that were revealed to the public, respectively, in April 2016 and August 2005.
 The GX85 is a mirrorless interchangeable lens camera, while the 5D is a DSLR.
 The cameras are based on a Four Thirds (GX85) and a full frame (5D) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Canon provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX85 vs Canon 5D

 The physical size and weight of the Panasonic GX85 and the Canon 5D are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GX85 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D is considerably larger (98 percent) than the Panasonic GX85.
 Moreover, the 5D is substantially heavier (110 percent) than the GX85.
 It is noteworthy in this context that the 5D is splash and dust-proof, while the GX85 does not feature any corresponding weather-sealing.